secureblue/secureblue/POSTINSTALL-README.md

 - use `adb` and `fastboot`: `plugdev`
 - use systemwide flatpaks: `flatpak`

-Be aware that granting these permissions will increase attack surface, so keep them as minimal as possible.
 Some actions don't have an associated group yet, you can create your own rules and groups to fix this.

-**Example**: Use LUKS encrypted backup drives
+**Example**: To allow a non-wheel user to use LUKS encrypted external drives:

 1. `sudo groupadd diskadmin`
 2. `sudo usermod -aG diskadmin {your username here}`